Stably irrational hypersurfaces of small slopes: Introduction

 \subsection{Unirational hypersurfaces}

-Up till now, there was no example of a smooth projective unirational hypersurface which was known to be stably irrational.
+Up till now, there was no example of a smooth projective unirational hypersurface over an algebraically closed field which was known to be stably irrational.
 This is slightly surprising and reflects the difficulty of the (stable) rationality problem for smooth hypersurfaces, as for other types of varieties, many unirational but stably irrational examples are known, see e.g.\ \cite{artin-mumford,CTO,asok,voisin,HKT,HPT2,Sch1,Sch2}.

 We prove in fact a strengthening of Theorem \ref{thm:main:intro}, where we allow the hypersurface to have some given multiplicity along a linear subspace, see Theorem \ref{thm:main} and Corollary \ref{cor:linearspace}.
 Together with the unirationality result from \cite{CMM}, we then obtain the following.